raymcdermott/kafka-sse-clj/README.md

 | ---------------------| ------- | --------|
 | Content Cell         | Content | default |
 | Content Cell         | Content | default |

+#Keep Alive
+By default an SSE comment will be sent every few seconds to maintain the connection.

 #Testing